tsusanto/gt/_posts/2025-08-21-ground-beef-japanese-curry.md

 * tofu seaweed miso soup
 * iced cinnamon orange tea from Market Spice in Seattle

 We love this cinnamon orange tea we bought from a store called Market Spice in Pike Place Market in Seattle.
-G and I visited in June for my nephew's college graduation ceremony.
+The natural sweetness comes from the cinnamon, no sugar necessary.
+G and I visited in June for my nephew's college graduation ceremony and took the opportunity to check out Seattle downtown.

 G and I have both never leased cars before, but with the recent rebates and amazing lease deals, we decided to lease a new electric Hyundai Ioniq for 3 years.